Fighting Rust’s borrow checker

 2025-02-07

 In continuation with my previous post, I have now finished porting hedge to AWS.
 It’s a trimmed-down version for now; only the features directly related to cluster membership are ported.
 I decided to make a separate repo, called hedge-cb (in keeping with the -cb theme), instead of updating hedge directly.
 And it’s mainly due to CGO.
 I didn’t really fancy the idea of introducing CGO to hedge as it could break a lot of the CI builds at work.
+I had to extract the shared protobuf definitions to a separate repo however, which is a breaking change to hedge.
+But at least it’s only a version change (v2) as opposed to adding CGO.

 Aws · Cgo · Clockbound · Cluster · Distributed-Systems · Ffi · Go · Golang · Hedge · Leader-Election · Memberlist · Programming · Software · Systems · Tech · Timesync · True-Time